Grumbel/rfactortools/README.md

 # rFactor Tools

-This is a collections of tools for manipulating and converting rFactor related files.
+rFactorTools is a collections of tools for manipulating and converting rFactor related files.
 Main use of these tools right now is semi-automatic conversion of rFactor mods over to GameStockCar2013.
 Conversion is at this point not 100% automatic for all mods, but it will get you most of the way.
 The file `FAQ.md` provides solutions for common problems.

 These tools are written and tested in Linux only at this point, they might not work in Windows.
 They require `python3` and `python3-pil`.

 ## Tools

-### `rfactor-to-gsc2013.sh`
+### `rfactor-to-gsc2013.py`

 This script will convert a rFactor mod's `GameData/` directory to GameStockCar2013.